-NETs are characterized by cellular overexpression of somatostatin receptors (SSTR) allowing for the use of unlabeled and radiolabeled somatostatin analogs (SSA) for imaging and therapy.
-SSTR scintigraphy with the indium-111-labeled SSA, 111In-DTPA-octreotide (OctreoScan[®]) remains the mainstay for functional NET imaging and continues to play an important role for NET imaging (3, 4).
-However, positron emission tomography (PET) using Gallium-68 (68Ga)-labeled SSAs, such as 68Ga-DOTATOC, 68Ga-DOTANOC and 68Ga-DOTATATE, is gradually replacing SSTR scintigraphy and is expected to become the future gold standard for SSTR imaging of NETs (5).
-Positron emission tomography/computed tomography (PET/CT) with 68Ga-SSA shows a specificity and sensitivity well above 90 %, exceeding that of Octreoscan[®] and computed tomography (CT) (6-11).
+NETs are characterized by cellular overexpression of somatostatin receptors (SSTRs), allowing for the use of unlabeled and radiolabeled somatostatin analogs (SSAs) for imaging and therapy.
+SSTR scintigraphy with the In-labeled SSA In-DTPA-octreotide (OctreoScan; Mallinckrodt Inc.) remains the mainstay for functional NET imaging and continues to play an important role for NET imaging (3,4).
+However, PET using Ga-labeled SSAs, such as Ga-DOTATOC, Ga-DOTANOC, and Ga-DOTATATE, is gradually replacing SSTR scintigraphy and is expected to become the future gold standard for SSTR imaging of NETs (5).
+PET/CT with Ga-SSA shows a specificity and sensitivity well above 90%, exceeding that of OctreoScan and CT (6-11).

-In disseminated disease, unlabeled SSA constitutes first line therapy for low grade NETs.
-During the last decade, peptide receptor radionuclide therapy (PRRT), with radiolabeled SSAs such as 177Lu-DOTA-D-Phe1-Tyr3-octreotate (177Lu-DOTATATE) and 90Y-DOTA-D-Phe1-Tyr3-octreotate (90Y-DOTATOC) has shown to be effective and plays an increasingly important role in the treatment of NET patients (12-21).
-However, large interpatient variability in organ distribution and consequently radiation dose delivered to the lesions and normal organs calls for development of methods for individualized radiotherapy planning (22).
-Conventional radiological imaging techniques such as CT and magnetic resonance imaging are well established for evaluation of therapy response in the clinical routine by assessing changes in tumor size and diagnosing new lesions.
-The Response Evaluation Criteria in Solid Tumors (23), are, however, not optimal to monitor systemic NET therapies because tumor shrinkage is seen only in a small fraction of patients and instead the treatments mainly induce tumor stabilization.
-Moreover, PRRT induces long-time effects due to β -emission of 177Lu and 90Y resulting in continuously increasing necrosis and decrease of viable tumor although the tumor size may appear unchanged during the subsequent examinations (24).
-Also, with the new so-called targeted therapies tumor shrinkage is less common and heterogeneous nature of tumors also adds uncertainty to such measurements.
-There is therefore a need for new methods to evaluate NET therapy response besides conventional morphological size criteria (25).
+In disseminated disease, unlabeled SSA constitutes first-line therapy for low-grade NETs.
+During the last decade, peptide receptor radionuclide therapy (PRRT), with radiolabeled SSAs such as Lu-DOTATATE and Y-DOTATOC, has been shown to be effective and plays an increasingly important role in the treatment of NET patients (12-21).
+However, large interpatient variability in organ distribution and consequently radiation dose delivered to the lesions and normal organs calls for the development of methods for individualized radiotherapy planning (22).
+Conventional radiologic imaging techniques such as CT and MRI are well established for the evaluation of therapy response in the clinical routine by assessing changes in tumor size and diagnosing new lesions.
+The RECIST (23), are, however, not optimal to monitor systemic NET therapies because tumor shrinkage is seen only in a small fraction of patients and instead the treatments mainly induce tumor stabilization.